 Insurance Billing 101 for therapists in private practice

 Insurance billing and claims filing is without a doubt one of the most frustrating tasks clinicians and therapists face.
-Unless you have a strictly private pay practice, billing is something you have to contend with on the daily.
+Unless you have a strictly private pay practice, therapy billing is something you have to contend with on the daily.
 Insurance benefits, copays, deductibles, ICD-10 codes and those dreaded CMS-1500 forms…ugh!

-A. You can outsource your billing.
+A. You can outsource your therapy billing.
 You still have to collect the data for the biller and somehow get it to them in a HIPAA-secure manner.
 And, billers don’t come cheap.

 B. You can muddle through on your own and bill manually or through the health plan’s provider portal (if they have one).
 You can use a clearinghouse.
-But, you still have to gather all of the necessary data and you have to have some knowledge about billing and using CMS-1500 format.
+But, you still have to gather all of the necessary data and you have to have some knowledge about billing and using the CMS-1500 format.

 The fact is, no matter what process you choose, filing claims that get paid comes down to 1 very important thing: a clean claim.

 What is a clean claim?
 “Clean claim” is the billing industry’s term for a claim that is complete, factually correct and formatted correctly.
 Almost every therapy billing platform, portal or clearinghouse uses the industry-standard format style of the CMS-1500.

 When third party payers, like insurance companies, receive claims that are missing information, have incorrect information or are not in the correct format, they are required to deny the claim administratively.
 These are NOT denials due to medical necessity issues.
 It simply means there is a problem with the claim itself.